AndyButland/UmbracoMapper/ReadMe.md

 #### Properties

 **AssetsRootUrl** (string) - If set allows the population of mapped MediaFile's **DomainWithUrl** property with an absolute URL.
 Useful only in the context where a CDN is used for distributing media files rather than them being served from the web server via relative links.

+**DefaultPropertyValueGetter** (IPropertyValueGetter) - If set uses the provided type for retrieving property values from Umbraco, instead of the default which uses standard Umbraco GetPropertyValue() calls

 #### Methods